-Qualification AQF level Entry requirements BSB40120 Certificate IV in Business (78 Weeks) 4 You must be at least 18 years of age at the time of course commencement You must have at least completed the equivalent of Year 12 You must provide evidence of English entry requirements (IELTS 5.5 or TOEFL 540 or PTE Academic 43- 50) or if unavailable, be subjected to undertake the IIB's VET English Placement Assessment You must complete IIB's Learner, Literacy (achieving Upper-Intermediate Level), Numeracy and Learner's Needs Assessment You must provide academic certificates/transcripts of the highest level of education attained (if any) and/ or Having work experience in the business-related field.
-BSB50120 Diploma of Business (78 Weeks) 5 You must be at least 18 years of age at the time of course commencement You must have at least completed the equivalent of Year 12 You must provide evidence of English entry requirements (IELTS 5.5 or TOEFL 540 or PTE Academic 43- 50) or if unavailable, be subjected to undertake the IIB's VET English Placement Assessment You must complete IIB's Learner, Literacy (achieving Upper-Intermediate Level), Numeracy and Learner's Needs Assessment You must provide academic certificates/transcripts of the highest level of education attained (if any) and/ or Having work experience in the business-related field.
+Qualification AQF level Entry requirements BSB40120 Certificate IV in Business (78 Weeks) 4 You must be at least 18 years of age at the time of course commencement.
+You must have at least completed the equivalent of Year 12 You must provide evidence of English entry requirements (IELTS 5.5 or TOEFL 540 or PTE Academic 43- 50) or if unavailable, be subjected to undertake the IIB's VET English Placement Assessment You must complete IIB's Learner, Literacy (achieving Upper-Intermediate Level), Numeracy and Learner's Needs Assessment You must provide academic certificates/transcripts of the highest level of education attained (if any) and/ or Having work experience in the business-related field.
+BSB50120 Diploma of Business (78 Weeks) 5 You must be at least 18 years of age at the time of course commencement.
+You must have at least completed the equivalent of Year 12 You must provide evidence of English entry requirements (IELTS 5.5 or TOEFL 540 or PTE Academic 43- 50) or if unavailable, be subjected to undertake the IIB's VET English Placement Assessment You must complete IIB's Learner, Literacy (achieving Upper-Intermediate Level), Numeracy and Learner's Needs Assessment You must provide academic certificates/transcripts of the highest level of education attained (if any) and/ or Having work experience in the business-related field.

-Qualification AQF level Entry requirements BSB50420 Diploma of Leadership & Management (78 Weeks) 5 You must be at least 18 years of age at the time of course commencement You must have at least completed the equivalent of Year 12 You must provide evidence of English entry requirements (IELTS 5.5 or TOEFL 540 or PTE Academic 43- 50) or if unavailable, be subjected to undertake the IIB's VET English Placement Assessment You must complete IIB's Learner, Literacy (achieving Upper-Intermediate Level), Numeracy and Learner's Needs Assessment You must provide academic certificates/transcripts of the highest level of education attained (if any) and/ or Having work experience in the business-related field.
-BSB50820 Diploma of Project Management (104 Weeks) 5 You must be at least 18 years of age at the time of course commencement You must have at least completed the equivalent of Year 12 You must provide evidence of English entry requirements (IELTS 5.5 or TOEFL 540 or PTE Academic 43- 50) or if unavailable, be subjected to undertake the IIB's VET English Placement Assessment You must complete IIB's Learner, Literacy (achieving Upper-Intermediate Level), Numeracy and Learner's Needs Assessment and.
-Having work experience in the business-related field ICT50220 Diploma of Information Technology (78 Weeks) 5 You must be at least 18 years of age at the time of course commencement You must have at least completed the equivalent of Year 10 at the time of course commencement You must provide evidence of English entry requirements (IELTS 5.5 or TOEFL 540 or PTE Academic 43-50) or if unavailable, be subjected to undertake the IIB's VET English Placement Assessment (achieving Upper-Intermediate Level) You must provide academic certificates and/ or, transcripts of the highest level of education attained (if any) and/ or.
-Evidence of work experience in the IT-related field
+Qualification AQF level Entry requirements BSB50420 Diploma of Leadership & Management (78 Weeks) 5 You must be at least 18 years of age at the time of course commencement.
+You must have at least completed the equivalent of Year 12 You must provide evidence of English entry requirements (IELTS 6.0 or TOEFL 60-78 or PTE Academic 51.6) or if unavailable, be subjected to undertake the IIB's VET English Placement Assessment You must complete IIB's Learner, Literacy (achieving Upper-Intermediate Level), Numeracy and Learner's Needs Assessment You must provide academic certificates/transcripts of the highest level of education attained (if any) and/ or Having work experience in the business-related field.
+BSB50820 Diploma of Project Management (104 Weeks) 5 You must be at least 18 years of age at the time of course commencement.
+You must have at least completed the equivalent of Year 12 You must provide evidence of English entry requirements (IELTS 6.0 or TOEFL 60-78 or PTE Academic 51.6) or if unavailable, be subjected to undertake the IIB's VET English Placement Assessment You must complete IIB's Learner, Literacy (achieving Upper-Intermediate Level), Numeracy and Learner's Needs Assessment and.
+Having work experience in the business-related field ICT50220 Diploma of Information Technology (78 Weeks) iploma of formation 5 5 6 7 You must be at least completed the equivalent of Year 10 at the time of course commencement.
+You must provide evidence of English entry requirements (IELTS 6.0 or TOEFL 60-78 or PTE Academic 51.6) or unavailable, be subjected to undertake the IIB's VET English Placement Assessment